Program details

 11:00-11:10 AM Jon Dingwell, Jonathan H. Rylander, Joseph P. Cusumano, and Jason M. Wilken

-11:10-11:20 AM Donghyun Kim, Ye Zhao, Gray Thomas and Luis Sentis
+Control models of lateral stepping in human walking.
+PDF 11:10-11:20 AM Donghyun Kim, Ye Zhao, Gray Thomas and Luis Sentis

 Whole-Body Opertation Space Control: Undirectional Walking of a Point-Foot Series Elastic Biped.
 PDF